 And now, while here during this ongoing lockdown in Mumbai, India, certainly not as scenic and culturally interesting as Fiji, and yet, there still are moments we find ourselves stopping to treasure a small thing; a bird alighting on our window sill and singing a song; the fireworks on the eve of a Hindu holiday celebration; the kindness of a staff member; and often, the caring and thoughtful messages from our readers from all over the world.

+As for “living large,” this is not that time.
 If any of us stopped relishing “living in the moment,” life would have little meaning.
-As for “living large,” this is just not that time.
 Perhaps in years to come (if we are so blessed), telling this peculiar story to strangers on a cruise ship, or that we meet somewhere along the way, will find us feeling grateful for this life experience and how it may have changed or enriched us in one way or another.

-Each and every day, I stop my mind from spinning to appreciate that as hard as this may be, I am alive, where had I not had emergency open-heart surgery 20 months ago, I may not be here today to tell this story.
-If at the time, I was offered a choice of life, living in a hotel room for a year with my love and companion Tom or, death, most certainly I’d have chosen the hotel room.
+Every day, I stop my mind from spinning to appreciate that as hard as this may be, I am alive; where had I not had emergency open-heart surgery 20 months ago, I may not be here today to tell this story.
+If, at the time, I was offered a choice of life, living in a hotel room for a year with my love and companion Tom or, death, most certainly, I’d have chosen the hotel room.
 There is much to be grateful for.

 |It was raining when we stopped to take photos of these fish ponds.|

 A cup of coffee or tea, a meal prepared exactly as expected, a hearty chuckle from a podcast, or the glint in our eyes when we look at one another, knowing full well, someday, this small existence will change and once again we’ll have the opportunity to “live largely.”

 Stay healthy, dear readers, as we all look forward to the future while we continue to strive to “live in the moment.”

 Photo from one year ago today, October 28, 2019: